pomponchik/metronomes/README.md

 ![metronome](https://raw.githubusercontent.com/pomponchik/metronomes/develop/docs/assets/image_2.gif)

 Its task is to produce sounds regularly and monotonously, which is very convenient if you want to develop a sense of rhythm.
 Unlike a person for whom strict rhythmicity is unusual, the metronome counts down time very accurately and therefore is used as a "guide" to which other rhythmic actions that we want to do are attached, whether it's tapping on a drum or pressing keys.

+When we write programs, we also sometimes want some action to be performed regularly.
+And sometimes it happens that it may take a different amount of time, but we need the next action to start on time.
+This is exactly the task this library solves.
+When you call the `start()` method on a metronome object, it starts calling the function you passed once in a certain period of time.
+This happens in a separate specially created thread, so you can use these function calls to orchestrate some other actions in the main thread or even in several different threads.